 Let’s look at a few common mortgage approvals and how they differ from conditional approval.

-This information includes things like your appraisal value, the title, down payment and other necessary documentation.
 At this point, the loan officer is ready to move forward and finalize the mortgage application.

 When Are Conditional Approvals Denied?

 A conditional approval isn’t a guarantee that your loan will go through.
 Occasionally, a borrower’s mortgage application can be denied.
 It usually happens because a loan condition(s) wasn’t satisfied.